Educate | Propagate | Inspire

 12.

-We will come by to inspect the site, install your Edible Biodiversity metal name tags, and put you into our database for hardiness research.
+We will come by to inspect the site, install your EPI spot name plate and put you into our database for research. your EPI sign lists all the plant names in English and latin.

 13.